 Despite all the doom-and-gloom we hear and read about, there is hope for the future.
 In the past few decades many ingenious new techniques and systems have been invented and developed, coupled with greatly increased knowledge and understanding of how ecosystems work, which make it possible to achieve much more with less work and resources, in less time, in the fields of agriculture, agroforestry, and environmental restoration and management.
 We live in exciting times with great opportunities.

-Many of these techniques and systems can also work together synergistically, to fix carbon, improve soils, stabilise the climate, restore degraded ecosystems and increase agricultural productivity, with the added benefit of reducing poverty, which in turn tends to lead to greater concern and care for the environment, and also tends to reduce environmental degradation.
+Many of these techniques and systems can also work together synergistically, to fix carbon, improve soils, restore degraded ecosystems and increase agricultural productivity, with the added benefit of reducing poverty, which in turn tends to lead to greater concern and care for the environment, and also tends to reduce environmental degradation.

 Please see some of these techniques and systems in the pages listed in the menu at the top of this page, including Farmer Managed Natural Regeneration, complementary plants, holistic management/planned grazing, mixed improved fallows, Zai holes, seed balls, the Animal Improved Dung plus Seeds system of treatments, and much more.